AdamskiLatoschki/Capstone-V-Bookstore/README.md

 From this menu, the user is able to enter the number of the option that they wish to access.
 This will then prompt additional options to appear:

+- Display all books - Display a table with all the books in the inventory.

-    Add book - Takes user inputs like title, author and qty and insert created book into database.
+- Add a new book - Takes user inputs like title, author and qty and insert created book into database.

+- Search books - Allows the user to search for a book in the database using its title or author and display a result in a table.

-    Update book - Allows the user to edit information of a book that is already within the database.
+- Update book information - Allows the user to edit information of a book that is already within the database.

-    View all - Display a table with all the books in the inventory.
-    Delete book - Allows the user to delete a specific book from the database by selecting a book ID.
+- Delete a book - Allows the user to delete a specific book from the database by selecting a book ID.

-    Search book - Allows the user to search for a book in the database using its title or author and display a result in a table.
+- Show low stock books - Display low stock books in the inventory.

+- Generate a report - Generate a report to file with all the books in the inventory.
+Allow user to choose between CSV and TXT file.

+- Sent an email / Order books - Allow user to enter email address and email content to send an email to order books.

-    Exit - Exits the programme.
+- Exit - Exits the programme.